sreid8/EasyEventBusLib/readme.md

 ### Contributing

 I don't pretend to know everything.
 If you'd like to add something or improve something I've already done or write some better unit tests, go for it!

+The wiki, defintely the wiki.
+That needs to be done.
+The javadocs are pretty good... they just need to be in wiki form.

+### To Dos
+- Wiki
+- Examples
+- Better Unit Tests
+- Performance Improvements
+- Better Thread Management
+- Drop Java version requirement from 1.7 to 1.5/1.6

 #### Building from source
 1. Clone the repo